sCrypt-Inc/scryptTS-docs/docs/tutorials/hello-world.md

 npm install
 ```

-The resulting project will contain a sample smart contract `src/contracts/helloworld.ts`, along with all the scaffolding.
-Let's modify it to the following code:
+The resulting project will contain a sample smart contract `/src/contracts/helloworld.ts`, along with all the scaffolding.

+For this example, let's modify it to the following code:

 ```ts